josdejong/mathjs/docs/reference/functions/pickRandom.md

 Type | Description
 ---- | -----------
-Number | One of the elements of the provided input array
+number | One of the elements of the provided input array

 ## Examples